Charles S. Kilburn: World War II

 The division landed in Normandy in December 1944, and was assigned to mop up German forces in the Lorient pocket.
 During the Battle of the Bulge, the 11th Armored Division executed a forced march to the Meuse and took up the defense of a 30-mile sector from Givet to Sedan.
-In later December 1944 and early January 1945, the division counterattacked German units near Neufchâteau, Belgium, then defended the highway from Neufchâteau to Bastogne in order to halt the German advance.
+In late December 1944 and early January 1945, the division counterattacked German units near Neufchâteau, Belgium, then defended the highway from Neufchâteau to Bastogne in order to halt the German advance.

 The division made contact with units of the U.S. First Army at Houffalize, Belgium on January 16, then took part in the breaching of the Siegfried Line.
 The 11th Armored continued the attack into Germany throughout the spring of 1945.
 In late March 1945, Kilburn was relieved of command as the result of his performance in combat during the division's crossing of the River Rhine.
-Kilburn lost communications with his subordinate units during the attack, and his superiors, Troy H. Middleton and George S. Patton decided to replace him.
-He was replaced by Brigadier General Holmes E. Dager.
-He was a recipient of the Legion of Merit for his wartime service.
+Kilburn lost communications with his subordinate units during the attack, and his superiors, Troy H. Middleton and George S. Patton decided to replace him and he was succeeded by Brigadier General Holmes E. Dager.
+Kilburn was a recipient of the Legion of Merit for his wartime service.

 Post-World War II

-In June 1945, a month after the end of World War II in Europe, Kilburn, relinquishing his wartime rank of brigadier general and reverting to his full-time rank of colonel on March 29, 1945, returned to the United States and was assigned as Chief of Post War Plans on the Army staff.
+In June 1945, a month after the end of World War II in Europe, Kilburn, relinquished his wartime rank of brigadier general and reverted to the permanent rank of colonel.
+After returning to the United States, he was assigned as Chief of Post War Plans on the Army staff.
 In January 1946, he assumed command of the Florida Military District and Camp Blanding, Florida.
-He retired as a colonel on December 1, 1946 but on October 22, 1948, was granted the rank of brigadier general again.
+He retired as a colonel on December 1, 1946.
+On October 22, 1948, Kilburn was promoted to brigadier general on the retired list.

 At the first reunion of the 11th Armored Division in August 1947, attendees passed a resolution expressing appreciation for Kilburn's service as their commander and regret at his removal from command.
 In addition, they elected him the honorary president of the 11th Division Veterans Association.

 In retirement, Kilburn was a resident first of Larkspur, California, and later of Kentfield, California.
 In the 1950s he served as Larkspur's civil defense director.
-At an August 1954 meeting of the 11th Armored Division Veterans Association, Kilburn and Willard Ames Holbrook Jr., who had succeeded Kilburn as wartime commander of the 11th Armored's Combat Command "A", received commissions as Kentucky Colonels from Lieutenant Governor Emerson Beauchamp.
+At an August 1954 meeting of the 11th Armored Division Veterans Association, Kilburn and Willard Ames Holbrook Jr., who had succeeded Kilburn as wartime commander of the 11th Armored's Combat Command A, received commissions as Kentucky Colonels from Lieutenant Governor Emerson Beauchamp.

 In addition to his civil defense work, Kilburn was also involved in civic and charitable efforts, including raising funds for The Salvation Army in Marin County, California.
-Kilburn died in Carmel-by-the-Sea, California on December 31, 1978, at the age of 83 and just a few days before his 84th birthday.
+Kilburn died in Carmel-by-the-Sea, California on December 31, 1978, at the age of 83.
 He was buried at Arlington National Cemetery.